 As a world-renowned attraction, there are often long lines to get into the Colosseum, which isn’t much fun in Rome’s heat.
-We recommend our Colosseum skip-the-line tour.
+We recommend our Colosseum & Ancient Rome Tour.
 Not only will you have an English speaking guide to walk you through the history of the Colosseum, Palatine Hill, and the Roman Forum, you’ll avoid waiting in line.
 Another benefit is access to special parts of the Colosseum made only available to tour groups.
 Soar above the crowds as you access the upper sections of the ancient structure.
 Enjoy the panoramic views and explore behind-the-scenes areas.

 How long does it take to visit the Colosseum?

 Around three hours in total, the tour not only includes a live guide, but you’re also equipped with an audio guide as well.
 If possible, we recommend visiting between the months of November and March for an optimal experience; you won’t have crowds to brave and the temperature is much more pleasant.